app-generator/django-routing-sample/README.md

 # Django Routing Sample

-Open-source sample provided by AppSeed to explain Django routing mechanism.
+Open-source sample provided by AppSeed to explain **[Django Routing](https://docs.appseed.us/samples/django/django-routing)** mechanism.
 All commands used to code the project and also the relevant updates are listed below.
-For newcomers, Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+For newcomers, **Django** is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.

 > **For support and more [Django Samples](https://appseed.us/admin-dashboards/django) join [AppSeed](https://appseed.us).**